devcontainers/cli/README.md

 - [ ] `dev-containers-cli down` - Stops and deletes containers

 ## Try it out
+You can try out the CLI in just a few steps.
+This repository has a [dev container configuration](https://github.com/devcontainers/cli/tree/main/.devcontainer), which you can use to ensure you have the right dependencies installed.

 Compile and get the help text:
 ```sh